 In many states, contractors – from plumbers to electricians to roofers– are required to have state and local licenses.
 Before you do anything else, you should ask to see these licenses and any pertinent supporting documentation.
 Industry experts advise jotting down license numbers and calling “the appropriate licensing authority to make sure the contractor is legitimate.”

 In addition, contractors should carry insurance to cover any damages (which your own homeowner’s insurance typically won’t cover if the contractor isn’t insured).
 So be sure to get proof of insurance.
-This will help you avoid a contractor scam in Los Angeles because it’s just a matter of course for reputable contractors to carry such insurance.
+This will help you avoid a contractor scam in Riverside because it’s just a matter of course for reputable contractors to carry such insurance.
 Another way to avoid becoming a victim of a contractor scam is to check the contractor’s reviews on reputable third-party review sites.
 And don’t forget to check out her Better Business Bureau rating.

 Demand Four References